shahabganji/shahabganji/source/_posts/efcore/explore-query-filters-ef-core.md

 # Conclusion

-Most of the times there are business query patterns that will apply globally on some entities in you application, bu employing `Query Filters` of EF Core you could simply and easily implement such requirement.
+Most of the times there are business query patterns that will apply globally on some entities in you application, by employing `Query Filters` of EF Core you could simply and easily implement such requirement.
 There is also a limitation, these filters can only be applied to the root entity of an inheritance hierarchy.
 Finally, [here](https://github.com/shahabisblogging/SampleEfCoreBookStore) you could find a sample for this article.
 Have a great day and enjoy coding.